Perverting the course of justice: England and Wales

 This proliferation of alternative names has been described as "somewhat confusing".

 This offence is also sometimes referred to as "attempting to pervert the course of justice".
 This is potentially misleading.
 An attempt to pervert the course of justice is a substantive common law offence and not an inchoate offence.
 It is not a form of the offence of attempt, and it would be erroneous to charge it as being contrary to section 1(1) of the Criminal Attempts Act 1981.

 This offence is triable only on indictment.

 Canada

 In Canada, the equivalent offence is referred to as "obstructing justice".
 It is set out in § 139 of the Criminal Code:

 Australia

 In New South Wales, the equivalent offence is set out in Section 319 of the Crimes Act 1900 (NSW).
 The maximum penalty is 14 years' imprisonment.
 In 1985 Murray Farquhar, the former Chief Stipendiary Magistrate of New South Wales, was convicted of attempting to pervert the course of justice to have charges against Kevin Humphreys dismissed and sentenced to a maximum of four years in prison.
 In 2009 Marcus Einfeld, a former Judge of the Federal Court of Australia, was sentenced to a maximum of three years in prison after pleading guilty to making a false statement with intent to pervert the course of justice.

+International Criminal Court

+In 2020, International Criminal Court (ICC) Prosecutor Fatou Bensouda described attempted interference with ICC witnesses in the Kenya investigation as perverting the course of justice under Article 70 of the Rome Statute, which defines the legal context of the ICC.
+Arrest warrants were issued against three people for their alleged attempts to make witnesses withdraw statements or refuse to testify to the court.